emaphp/backbone.prism/README.md

 ###Actions

 <br>
-It's time to define some actions.
+It's time to define some *actions*.
 Let's start by building a simple store.
-As established by Flux, stores must register their *actions* through the dispatcher.
+As established by Flux, stores must register their actions through the dispatcher.

 <br>
 ```javascript